 Confidence: The Employee Benefit Research Report found that just 22% of those surveyed were “very confident” that they had enough money set aside to fund an adequate retirement.

 Health Insurance Post Retirement: In a national survey of companies with a minimum of 500 employees, only 1 in 6 Fortune 500 companies offered health insurance post-retirement.
 This was an example of evolution from even as a short time ago of 1980 when 5 out of 6 companies offered health insurance benefits after retiring.
 Now companies are saying Medicare and supplements are your choices

 Increasing Medical Costs, 5.8%: According to the Department of Aging, the projected annual rate of growth for health care expenses for the next 10 years is 5.8%.
 Where will this money come from, your retirement accounts?
 Your savings?
 If you need to remove funds from your retirement accounts to cover a medical expense, how does that affect your money income?

 Out of pocket estimates: The Affordable Care Act of 2010 stated it would help control the increase in medical expenses by controlling how much was being reimbursed for medical care costs.
-Instead, it has worked in reverse, and medical expenses are rising, and the amount of out of costs paid has followed along.
-The ACA does pay less, but all that equates to the end user who will pay more.
+Instead, it has worked in reverse, and medical expenses are rising, and the amount of out-of-costs paid has followed along.
+The ACA does pay less, but all that equates to the end-user who will pay more.
 How much more?
 It is estimated that Medicare (via ACA) will only cover 62% of medical costs, which means that 38% will be paid for out of pocket.
 Once all of the ACA starts, the average retiree can expect Medicare to pay about 38% out of pocket for their health care expenses.
-But Congress was correct in one area; the ACA did reduce the amount of medical costs it was paying via Medicare, of course, the balance of the responsibility was shifted to the retiree using the system.
+But Congress was correct in one area; the ACA did reduce the dollar amount of medical costs it was paying via Medicare, of course, the balance of the responsibility was shifted to the retiree using the system.